trentbowman/purple_viper/README.md

 ### REST Service

 The REST frontend is a Spring Boot application using Spring Data to perform CRUD operations on Couchbase.
+A Java 8 SDK and Maven install are required.

 Two instances are needed to simulate the two sites.
 Launch the first with

     SERVER_PORT=8080 COUCHBASE_CLUSTER_IP=ec2-site-1.us-west-2.compute.amazonaws.com mvn spring-boot:run